 - 3335 Diagnostic and Learning Resources Centers.
 Funds for use in promotion of an exceptional child program usually restricted by an approved plan or budget. - 3337 School Breakfast Supplement.
-Revenue received for the elementary student breakfast supplement pursuant to Section 1006.06(5), F.S. - 3338 School Lunch Supplement.
-State reimbursement to the districts for required matching of federal funds.
+Revenue received for the elementary student breakfast supplement pursuant to Sections 595.405 and 595.406, F.S. - 3338 School Lunch Supplement.
+State reimbursement to the school districts for required matching of federal funds.

-3340 Other State Revenue.
+3340 Other State Revenues.

-Racing Commission Funds.
-Revenue provided to districts pursuant to law from pari-mutuel wagering.
-Funds may be restricted by terms of this act.
+- Racing Commission Funds.
+Revenue provided to school districts from pari-mutuel wagering pursuant to Chapter 550, F.S.
+Funds may be restricted by terms of the Florida Pari-Mutuel Wagering Act. - 3342 State Forest Funds.
+Amounts received by those school districts in which a state forest is located. - 3343 State License Tax.
+Receipts provided from mobile home licenses in accordance with Section 320.081, F.S.

-- 3342 State Forest Funds.
-Amounts received by those districts in which a state forest is located. - 3343 State License Tax.
-Receipts provided from mobile home licenses in accordance with Section 320.081, F.S. - 3344 District Discretionary Lottery Funds.
+District Discretionary Lottery Funds.
 Funding allocated from the Educational Enhancement Trust Fund pursuant to appropriation by the Legislature.